Nikon Z6 II vs Panasonic S1

 The Nikon Z6 II and the Panasonic S1 both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-The Z6 II writes its imaging data to CFexpress or SDXC cards, while the S1 uses SDHC or XQD cards.
+The Z6 II writes its imaging data to CFexpress (type B) or SDXC cards, while the S1 uses SDXC or XQD cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.
 Both cameras support UHS-II cards, which provide for Ultra High Speed data transfer of up to 312 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon Z6 II and Panasonic Lumix DC-S1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.